Last Updated on October 6, 2023 by Editorial Team

 Dr. Daniela Owen, Ph.D., assistant professor of clinical psychology at UC Berkeley, has written this book.
 It is a beautiful work aimed at normalizing the feeling of sadness.
 No one wants kids to be sad and almost the whole family starts coming up with over-the-top tricks if a kid at home is sad.
 This overtly protective approach puts children suffering whenever they encounter feelings of sadness.

 The book shows the importance of normalizing sadness and also throws light on the cruciality of keeping a positive attitude.
-One of the most important social skill is to control the behavior and responses and not allows feelings to take over us completely.
+One of the most important social skill is to control behavior and responses and not allows feelings to take over us completely.
 This book focuses on ways to have positive triggers and teaches how to attract positive vibes from others even when feeling low.

 6. Permission to Feel

 The author of the book, Marc Brackett, pours his experience earned from working as the director of the Yale Center for Emotional Intelligence.
 He has designed a program called RULER that aims at building emotional resilience in kids and adults.
 This book talks about the fact that the power to change lies within us.
-He explains some useful tricks and ways to be aware of emotions and make them the tool for success.
+He explains some useful tricks and ways to be aware of emotions and make them the tools for success.

 Social skills emanate from our capacity to identify emotions and use them positively instead of giving in to them.
 This book guides parents and teachers on how to apply RULER to transform personalities and develop positive interactions.